 Statistics on global water challenges are daunting: 3 billion people don’t have basic handwashing facilities.
 A quarter of the world’s population live in countries facing extremely high water stress.
 There are more than 500 dead zones — areas of the ocean without enough oxygen for most marine life to survive — from untreated wastewater.

-The solutions to world’s water crises, though, cost far less than you might think.
-New WRI research found that securing water for our societies by 2030 could cost just over 1% of global GDP —about 29 cents per person, per day from 2015-2030.
+The solutions to the world’s water crises, though, cost far less than you might think.
+New WRI research found that securing water for our societies by 2030 could cost just over 1% of global GDP — about 29 cents per person, per day from 2015-2030.

 And the economic benefits outweigh the costs.
 Every dollar invested in water access and sanitation yields an average $6.80 in returns.
 The World Bank found that failing to implement better water management policies could result in regional GDP losses from 2-10% by 2050.